semver/semver/semver.md

 versions satisfy but have a lower precedence than the associated normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.

-1. Unique build metadata MAY be denoted by appending a plus `+` and a series of dot separated identifiers immediately following the patch or pre-release version.
-While identifiers MUST be comprised of only ASCII alphanumerics and hyphens [0-9A-Za-z\-], their values only define uniqueness.
-The Semantic Versioning specation intentionally omits precedence rule definitions for comparing two versions where only build metadata is different.
-Furthermore, this specification does not define precedence rules for comparing a version with build metadata to a version without build metadata.
-Specific implementations of Semantic Versioning MAY define their own precedence rules for those scenarios, but due to the lack of precedence defined within the specification, consumers SHOULD NOT rely on build metadata when taking dependencies on packages.
+1. Build metadata MAY be denoted by appending a plus + and a series of dot separated identifiers immediately following the patch or pre-release version.
+Identifiers MUST be comprised of only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Build metadata SHOULD be ignored when determining version precedence.
+Thus two packages with the same version, but different build metadata are considered to be the same version.

 1. Precedence MUST be calculated by separating the version into major, minor, patch, pre-release, and build identifiers in that order.
 Major, minor, and